Divyanshisen/Beeskilled_workspace/README.md

 ## Overview

-This project was completed as part of Week 1 of the DecodeLab Data Science Internship.
+This project was completed as part of Week 1 of the Beeskilled Data Science Internship.
 The objective was to explore, clean, preprocess, and prepare the Titanic dataset for machine learning applications.

 ## Objectives